-- All members of staff have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light. - Appropriate checks will be undertaken in respect of visitors and volunteers coming into the setting as outlined within national guidance.
-Visitors will be expected to sign in and out via the office visitors' log and to display a visitor's badge whilst on site. - Staff and visitors will be expected to adhere to any safety arrangements implemented in response to any Covid-19 restrictions. - Any individual who is not known or identifiable on site should be challenged for clarification and reassurance. - The setting will not accept the behaviour of any individual (parent or other) that threatens our safety or security or leads others (child or adult) to feel unsafe.
-Such behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the site.
+All members of staff have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light.

+Appropriate checks will be undertaken in respect of visitors and volunteers coming into the Academy as outlined within national guidance.
+Visitors will be expected to sign in and out via the office visitors log and to display a visitor's badge whilst on site.

+Any individual who is not known or identifiable on site should be challenged for clarification and reassurance.

+The Academy will not accept the behaviour of any individual (parent or other) that threatens Academy security or leads others (child or adult) to feel unsafe.
+Such behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the Academy site.